 Here’s what we’ve discovered about noise, travel, and where the twain meet thus far:

 - Rest Stops

 - Public Land

-Disclaimer: This is not an exhaustive list, and there are certainly exceptions to every case.
+This is not an exhaustive list, and there are certainly exceptions to every case.
 If you’re seasoned, please note any great exceptions in the comments below!
-If you’re just getting started, here are some biased, unfair generalities that, for better or worse, are what we have found you can expect out there.
+Just getting started?
+Here are some biased generalities that, for better or worse, are what we experienced on the road.

 Often considered the bottom rung of “dry camping,” parking lot surfing entails pulling into a shopping center parking lot in the evening, getting a few hours of sleep, and then moving on in the morning.
 So the question is… how much quality rest can you actually get in a parking lot?

 Looking into it, you can find a pile of commentary floating around the web condemning “Wally World parking” and saying things like “if you can’t afford $25 for a campground you shouldn’t own an RV.”
 Well I’m happy to report that you’re just as likely to have nightly neighbors driving a half-million dollar land-yacht towing a Jag as you are to be surrounded by old beaters.
 It’s not about the money.
 It’s about getting off the road for a few hours of rest without the hassle of finding a campground.

 Here in the U.S., RVers frequent stores like Walmart, Sam’s Club, and Cabela’s.
 That generates a lot of revenue, and these retail chains tend to return in kind, allowing travelers to overnight along the edge of their lots.
 Some provide dedicated RV parking.
 Notably, Cabela’s has extra-wide RV spots, and many locations even offer their customers a free-to-use dump station.